iandavis0527/PsychoJSGenerator/readme.md

 # Deploying to MindModeling

 When you are ready to deploy your experiment to MindModeling, there are a few extra steps you will need to take.
+Collect your SSH public key file and email your MM contact with that file requesting a new VM.

+## SSH Key Exchange

+The `id_rsa` and `id_rsa.pub` files generated within your project are necessary to setup secure communication with MindModeling, and they make up an SSH key pair. `id_rsa` is a private file, and you should *NOT* share this with anyone. `id_rsa.pub` is the public part of your key that you will need to share with your MindModeling admin in order to access MindModeling.

+## Project SSH Configuration

+Once you have exchanged request with your MM contact, you should receive a VM name and VM username.
+You will need to update your project configs with this information.

+1. Open `server_config.json` (plain text file).
+1. Change the `vm_name` key to your VM name.
+1. Change the `vm_username` key to your VM username.
+1. Save the file.
+1. You are now ready to deploy to MM using the `deploy_experiment.py` python script.

 # Troubleshooting